adrenak/gorky/templates/getstarted.md

 ```

 Link to custom pages from your sidebar by referencing them with `?page=filename` (without the `.md` extension).
 For example, to link to `content/about.md`, use `?page=about`.

+> 💡 You can also directly land on a page using `?page=filename` in the browser address bar.

 ## Project Structure